iitm-bs-es/c-programming-lab/Question-4/README.md

 5. Implement process_employee to generate payslip files.
 6. Implement process_all_employees to read employees.txt and call process_employee.
 7. Use helpers.c/h functions appropriately.
-8. Provide a working Makefile to build the program.
-9. Generate one payslip per employee in correct format.
+8. Generate one payslip per employee in correct format.
-10. Print final confirmation message on success.
+9. Print final confirmation message on success.